All about Fostering

 Fostering is different from adoption because when a child is in foster care, the child's parents or the local authority still have legal responsibility for them.
 But when a child is adopted, all legal responsibility for the child passes to the new family, as though the child had been born into that family, and the local authority and the birth parents no longer have formal responsibility for the child.

 When there is no possibility for a child to return home to their parents, attempts will be made to see if anyone else in the family can care for them.
 If this is not possible, a family must be found who can provide "permanence" for the child, to allow them to feel as secure as possible.
 This either happens through long term fostering or adoption.

 If a foster carer decides that they want to adopt a child, they can ask to be assessed as a possible adopter for that child.

 Foster carers also have the option of applying to become Special Guardians to children who are already in their care who need more legal security but where adoption is not the right option.

 If you are ready to take the first step to becoming a foster carer then contact your local fostering agency using our directory

 You can also connect with peers and experts in the field on the Fostering Information Exchange Network which is an online knowledge sharing platform.
-They have nearly 500 members now so join up and share your experiences.
+They have more than 700 members now so join up and share your experiences.

 If you are a foster carer, or a interested in learning more about becoming a foster carer, then you might want to contact Fosterline.
 This is a free, government funded helpline and website offering confidential, impartial advice, information and support on all issues related to fostering.
 Fosterline can advise you with any fostering related problems and talk through options for resolving issues with your fostering service.
 We can also help you find a fostering service using our unique mapping system and answer all your questions about becoming a foster carer.